AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 truffle migrate --network shibuya
 ```

-We would see something like below to confirm our smart contract is deployed on Shibuya testnet.
+You will see something similar to the image below, which confirms that our smart contract is deployed on Shibuya testnet.
 <div style={{textAlign: 'center'}}>

 ![3](img-Truffle-cookbook/3.png)
 </div>

-We can confirm this also by looking at the explorer [Subscan](https://shibuya.subscan.io/).
+You can also confirm that your smart contract is deployed to Shibuya by looking at the explorer [Subscan](https://shibuya.subscan.io/).

 <div style={{textAlign: 'center'}}>

 ![4](img-Truffle-cookbook/4.png)